Skip to main content

 Invasive Plant Control Strategies, Techniques, Tips, Tricks and Tools!

-Gary Crider, naturalist and invasive plant control specialist This class will detail safe, practical and effective control methods for three critical species: Japanese Stiltgrass, English Ivy and Chinese Privet.
-With the...
+Gary Crider, invasive plant control specialist This class will detail safe, practical and effective control methods for three critical species: Japanese Stiltgrass, English Ivy and Chinese Privet.
+With the right...

 -->